-Bartlesville Radio » News » WCSO, Johnston County Sheriff's Office Seeking Suspect
+Bartlesville Radio » News » Johnston County Suspect Found, Arrested in Bartlesville

 Washington County

-WCSO, Johnston County Sheriff's Office Seeking Suspect
+Johnston County Suspect Found, Arrested in Bartlesville

+The Washington County Sheriff's Office (WCSO) and the Johnston County Sheriff's Office (JCSO) located and arrested a wanted suspect in the Bartlesville area on Wednesday night.

+Both departments announced on Wednesday afternoon that Teague was wanted in Johnston County for 2nd Degree Burglary, Conspiracy to Commit a Felony, Grand Larceny (multiple firearms and Class III suppressors), and Using a Motor Vehicle During the Commission of a Felony.
+Law enforcement said Teague lived in the Bartlesville / Dewey area and had ties to Washington County.
+The WCSO and JCSO would announce around 8:00 p.m. on Wednesday that Teague was located and taken into custody in Bartlesville.

 The Washington County Sheriff's Office (WCSO) is working with the Johnston County Sheriff's Office based out of Tishomingo, Oklahoma, as they seek information on Lucus R. Teague.